“The Artistic Way to Repair Chips and Gaps”

 Dental bonding can be used to correct chips, small gaps, and tooth discoloration.
 If dental bonding is used in conjunction with removing decay, the anesthetic will be administered first.
-You may also need anesthetic if the imperfection is too deep as your comfort is our priority.
+You may also need anesthetic if the imperfection is too deep because your comfort is our top priority.
 If you are just fixing gaps in your teeth, you may not need any at all.
-Once you are numb and comfortable, Dr. Alderman or Dr. Burbach may roughen up the surface to give the material something to bond better to.
-A tooth-colored resin material will be placed on the tooth to cover the imperfection, and then cured with a special dental light to harden the material.
-This resin composite material is matched to your teeth to ensure it blends in with your smile naturally.
-Once cured, the tooth or teeth will be shaped and smoothed for a beautiful, aesthetically pleasing result.
+Once you are numb and comfortable, our Lincoln dentist may roughen up the surface to give the material something to bond better to.
+A tooth-colored resin material will be placed on the tooth to cover the imperfection, and then cured with a dental light to harden the material.
+This resin composite material is matched to your teeth to ensure that it blends in with your smile naturally.
+Once cured, the tooth or teeth will be shaped and smoothed for beautiful, aesthetically pleasing results.

 Advantages of Dental Bonding

-Dental bonding is the typically the most cost effective cosmetic solution, and sometimes the best teeth whitening solution.
-Coupled with seeing an affordable dentist at NorthStar Dental, it is a very budget-conscious solution to correct minor imperfections.
-Bonding is also a procedure that produces the most immediate results.
-Dental bonding is completed in one visit as opposed to crowns and dental veneers which take at least two visits.
+Dental bonding is typically a very cost effective cosmetic solution.
+Coupled with seeing an affordable dentist at Northstar Dental, it is a very budget-conscious solution to correct minor imperfections.
+Bonding is also a procedure that produces immediate results.
+Dental bonding can be completed in one visit as opposed to crowns and dental veneers which take at least two visits.

 Disadvantages of Dental Bonding